mpuening/npm-wrapper/SETUP.md

 ./ngw serve
 ```

-## Bootstrap a Typescript app using lite-server
+## Bootstrap a Typescript app with lite-server

 Download and unzip the following URL.
-Copy the files from this project to an empty directory.
+Copy the files (except the LICENSE) from this project to an empty directory.
 ```
 https://github.com/mpuening/npm-wrapper/archive/master.zip
 ```